 Its tale is pretty stock if you’ve at least watched and/or read a few dozen shonen or isekai animes, mangas, or light novels.
 Basically, part of your good guy team gets hypnotized into fighting your crew and you have to knock sense into them while figuring out the mysterious dark powers messing about in Granblue and its floating island world.
 As per standard Arc System Works story modes, you get talking heads (with mostly great Japanese and English VOs) with varied portraits and text, as well as key cutscenes that look so lush, they were probably sponsored by Cygames’ excess pocket gacha change.

 Still, buying Granblue Fantasy: Versus mainly for its story is like playing a mobile RPG for its engaging narrative; it’s fine icing to sample, but you’re missing the point.
-Gameplay takes precedence here.
+Gameplay and loot-hoarding takes precedence here.

 For newbies, it’s part anime tropes-filled story and part fighting game tutorial mixed in with a single plane 2D brawler.
 You’ll not only learn how to combo and duel, but know when to guard and evade attacks, and also pull off hard-hitting Skybound Arts at the right time.